 The same thing for affairs, a true act of love would be for him to let the woman go and allow her to live a life.
 The only way a married man can truly be with a woman he is having an affair with, is if he divorces his wife.
 And why would you ever want a man that is willing to leave his wife and kids for you.
 I am sure at one point he loved his wife, now he is saying that he loves you, and when he marries you; he may fall in love with someone else.
 Starting the cycle all over again.

-So to answer the above question as I see it.
+So to answer Can A Married Man Love His Mistress?
+As I see it.
 No, I do not think an affair can really turn into real love.
+And affair is a work of the flesh (see my blog here for more on works of the flesh).
 Two people may love each other; but love is beyond the feel good emotions that we feel for the other person.
 It is about wanting the best for them, wanting to provide for them, and wanting them to be happy in their lives.
 And an affair is not that.
 An affair is a lot of sneaking around, the other woman being jealous of the wife, the wife being suspicious about what is going on, and the husband going back and forth between them.
 And that is not love.

 Love is more than that.
+A hook up does not equal a relationship (Click here to read my blog on relationship versus hooks up).
 For example, if a married man dies, the money, house, cars, and life insurance will go to the wife.
 If he had debts the wife will be responsible for paying them.
 What does the other woman get?
 She does not benefits from the life insurance policy.
 She does not have to worry about how the house is going to get paid off or making funeral arrangements.
 The wife does.
+There is a difference between being a wife and playing wife (click here to read about a real wife versus a play wife).

-A married man can say anything that he wants about his wife when he is going to the other woman.
+If your asking me Can A Married Man Love His Mistress?
+I will say this, a married man can say anything that he wants about his wife when he is going to the other woman.
 But there are two sides to every story and who knows if what he is saying is even true.
 If they are going to get a divorce, it would be best for the other woman to allow it to happen on its own and not be the driving force for a man to leave his family.
-My saying is that God is NEVER going to give you someone else’s husband.
+My saying is that God is NEVER going to give you someone else’s husband (click my blog here to read more on this topic).
 God values marriage and does not want anyone to commit adultery.
 I seriously doubt, he is going to turn over one of his 10 commandments for you to be with someone else’s husband.